 Ensuring trademark clearance is paramount during the brand naming research process.
 Conduct comprehensive searches to verify your potential name’s availability and avoid infringing on existing trademarks.
 Consult trademark attorneys to navigate the complex trademark clearance process, preventing costly legal battles down the line.

 Review each privacy statement and a recent post from regulatory bodies to stay informed about evolving naming guidelines and avoid potential legal issues.
-A proactive trademark clearance and legal compliance approach safeguard the brand’s future.
+A proactive trademark clearance and legal compliance approach safeguards the brand’s future.
 It cultivates consumer trust by demonstrating your commitment to ethical business practices.

 Aligning with Brand Strategy